-Mick Lynch is a Minneapolis-based composer, producer, and multi-instrumentalist who has worked in all corners of the film and music industries, including composing music for award-winning local films and production libraries.
+Mick Lynch is a Minneapolis-based composer, producer, singer-songwriter, and multi-instrumentalist who has worked in all corners of the film and music industries, including composing music for award-winning local films and production libraries.

 Alongside writing and performing songs in Little Disasters, Mick also began to delve deeper into his fascination with composing music and how soundtrack music enhances storytelling, avidly following the works of many esteemed film composers such as Joe Hisaishi, Bernard Herrmann, and Danny Elfman.

-After finishing Happy Ever After, Little Disasters decided to part ways as Mick decided to pursue film music and composition.
+Shortly before graduating, Mick and his bandmates in Little Disasters decided to part ways as Mick decided to pursue film music and composition.

 Getting his start in composing writing scores for his friends’ games of Dungeons & Dragons, Mick would begin apprenticing under local composers and producers in his free time, including Tom Scott and Isaac Levy.